alireza-ghorban/ETL_Sales_Data_Pipeline/README.md

 ## Overview

 This project emulates a typical ETL process found in many companies where data files are sent daily to a data lake, then scanned and processed for further analysis.
 In this guide, you'll create an ETL (Extract/Transform/Load) data pipeline from data ingestion to a BI dashboard output using Apache Airflow for orchestration.
 The pipeline processes daily sales and inventory transactional tables sourced from a relational database.
 The transformed data is then stored in an S3 data warehouse and finally read into a BI dashboard.
 This entire pipeline is set to run daily at 2am UTC.
+To understand the data transformations and the metrics derived from the processed data, refer to the [SalesDataMetrics Document](./SalesDataMetrics/metrics_document.md) housed in the `metrics` folder.

 ## Architecture